welldan97/updater/README.md

 ```

 And then make sure that `updater` is in your `$PATH`. `updater.d` should be
-in the same dir as `updater`, otherwhise you can specify your own path by
+in the same directory as `updater`, otherwhise you can specify your own path by
 setting `$UPDATER_PATH`.

 Usage